supervisely-ecosystem/import-wizard-docs/converter_docs/volumes/supervisely.md

 `/project_name/dataset_name/mask/CTChest.nrrd/daff638a423a4bcfa34eb12e42243a87.nrrd` connected with spatial figure `"key": "daff638a423a4bcfa34eb12e42243a87"`

-Definitions for its fields can be found [here](https://teem.sourceforge.net/nrrd/format.html)
+Definitions for its fields can be found <a href="https://teem.sourceforge.net/nrrd/format.html" target="_blank">here</a>

 ## Key id map file